-By using Program > Step Over only one part of the script will be run, then it will be paused.
+By using the menu command Program > Step Over only one part of the script will be run, then it will be paused.

 The difference between this and Trace Into: Procedures are not processed line by line, but as a whole.